farnazj/Trustnet-Backend/README.md

 * `ALTER USER user IDENTIFIED WITH MYSQL_NATIVE_PASSWORD BY 'password'`

 #### Sequelize Configurations
-TrustNetBackend uses Sequelize as an ORM to connect to the database.
+Trustnet-Backend uses Sequelize as an ORM to connect to the database.
 The database configurations for Sequelize should be in ./config/database.json.
-Copy the contents of ./config/example_database.json and change the fields username, password, database, and host for whichever environment you are running TrustNetBackend in (the default environment is development).
+Copy the contents of ./config/example_database.json and change the fields username, password, database, and host for whichever environment you are running Trustnet-Backend in (the default environment is development).

 #### Setup Environment Variables
 The server uses dotenv to load environment variables from a .env file into process.env.